[email protected]

 Ian Watson

 Hello!
-My name is Ian Watson and I was a Foundation Governor at the school from January 2014 to August 2020.
-During this time I had a few roles and spent a time as Vice Chair and a member of the Resources Committee.
-I then enjoyed being an Associate Member to the Admissions Committee and chairing that committee, and am now back as Foundation Governor.
+My name is Ian Watson and I am an Associate Member of the Governing Body, having previously been a Foundation Governor at the school.
+During this time I have had a few roles and spent a time as Vice Chair and a member of the Resources Committee.
+I am now enjoying being an Associate Member to the Admissions Committee and chairing that committee.
 I was involved in planning the update of the school’s IT system and those lovely interactive whiteboards in the classrooms.